-- having regard to its decision on discharge in respect of the implementation of the budget of the European Chemicals Agency for the financial year 2016, - having regard to Rule 94 of and Annex IV to its Rules of Procedure, - having regard to the report of the Committee on Budgetary Control and the opinion of the Committee on the Environment, Public Health and Food Safety (A8-0000/2018), - A. whereas in the context of the discharge procedure, the discharge authority stresses the particular importance of further strengthening the democratic legitimacy of the Union institutions by improving transparency and accountability, and implementing the concept of performance-based budgeting and good governance of human resources; - B. whereas, according to its statement of revenue and expenditure1, the final budget of the European Chemicals Agency ("the Agency") for the financial year 2016 was EUR 110 840 957, representing a decrease of 7,82 % compared to 2015; - C. whereas the Agency received Union subsidies of EUR 60 937 000, representing a significant increase of EUR 55 903 000 due mainly to the implementation of the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH), Biocidal Products and Prior Informed Consent (PIC) Regulations; - D. whereas the Court of Auditors in its report on the annual accounts of the Agency for the financial year 2016 ("the Court of Auditors' report"), has stated that it has obtained reasonable assurances that the Agency's annual accounts are reliable and that the underlying transactions are legal and regular;
+- having regard to its decision on discharge in respect of the implementation of the budget of the European Chemicals Agency for the financial year 2016. - having regard to Rule 94 of and Annex IV to its Rules of Procedure, - having regard to the report of the Committee on Budgetary Control and the opinion of the Committee on the Environment, Public Health and Food Safety (A8-0086/2018). - whereas in the context of the discharge procedure, the discharge authority stresses the A. particular importance of further strengthening the democratic legitimacy of the Union institutions by improving transparency and accountability, and implementing the concept of performance-based budgeting and good governance of human resources: - whereas, according to its statement of revenue and expenditure1, the final budget of the В. European Chemicals Agency ("the Agency") for the financial year 2016 was EUR 110 840 957, representing a decrease of 7,82 % compared to 2015; - C. whereas the Agency received Union subsidies of EUR 60 937 000, representing a significant increase of EUR 55 903 000 due mainly to the implementation of the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH), Biocidal Products and Prior Informed Consent (PIC) Regulations; - D. whereas the Court of Auditors in its report on the annual accounts of the Agency for the financial year 2016 ("the Court of Auditors' report"), has stated that it has obtained reasonable assurances that the Agency's annual accounts are reliable and that the underlying transactions are legal and regular; - Recalls that the Agency is a consolidated entity, in accordance with Article 185 of 1.
+Regulation (EU, Euratom) No 966/20122 ('Financial Regulation'), and it is the driving force among regulatory authorities in implementing the Union's chemicals legislation for the benefit of human health and the environment as well as for innovation and competitiveness; notes that the Agency helps companies to comply with the legislation, advances the safe use of chemicals and provides information on chemicals and addresses chemicals of concern;